jqhoogland/rationalia-starter/LW/Concepts/Pomodoro Technique.md

 1. People concentrate most effectively shortly after a break
 2. Most people are not innately good at noticing when they are not concentrating effectively

 By setting an actual, physical timer (for  work time as well as for  breaks), people are more likely to work effectively.
-Traditionally, this is set for 25 minutes of work and 5 minutes of time, though for some tasks other lengths may be appropriate.
-[Experimentation](https://www.lesswrong.com/tag/self-experimentation) is encouraged.
+Traditionally, this is set for 25 minutes of work and 5 minutes of time, though for some tasks other lengths may be appropriate. [[Self Experimentation|Experimentation]] is encouraged.

 The 'full' pomodoro technique consists of 6 steps (from [wikipedia](https://en.wikipedia.org/wiki/Pomodoro_Technique)):